Songwriter of "Burning Man", "Homemade", “That's Country Bro,” "Rearview Town," "Made in America," and "Some of It"

 As an artist, Rice also tours promoting the act that is his passion, the “Pirate Sessions.”
 The first two volumes of that record each debuted in the Top 20 on the iTunes Country Album Charts.
 Pirate Sessions III was released Jan.
 27, 2017 and debuted in the Top 5 on the iTunes Country Album charts.
 His single "Hope Town" is currently in rotation on Sirius XM Radio Margaritaville.
 At the 2017 Trop Rock Music Awards, Rice was named the winner of the Horizon Award for Best New Artist.

-Songwriter of “High Cost of Living,” "In My Daughter's Eyes,” “Key West Address”
+Songwriter of "God Whispered Your Name", “High Cost of Living,” "In My Daughter's Eyes,” “Guys Named Captain”

 James Slater is a two-time, Grammy nominated, piano-playing, bilingual singer-songwriter of Bolivian American descent signed to BMG Music Publishing in Nashville, Tennessee.
 Slater was born in Durham, North Carolina, and raised in the Panama Canal Zone in Central America.